 In 1962, Mr. and Mrs. Samuel Bronfman undertook the act as honorary patrons for the YM-YWHA’s new summer camp project.
-The goal was to establish a residential sleeping camp to create an unforgettable experience for generations of Jewish youth. hence was born the Y Country Camp, 650 acres of land and three lakes, located 10 miles southwest of St. Jovite.
+The goal was to establish a residential sleeping camp that would create an unforgettable experience for generations of Jewish youth.
+Hence was born the Y Country Camp, 650 acres of land and three lakes, located 10 miles southwest of Mont Tremblant.
 The camp opened in the summer of 1963 and by the summer of 1967, the camp was full with a total of 800 campers plus a waiting list for all sessions.

-Between 1986 and 1990, upgrading of the facilities including the addition of outdoor tennis courts, waterskiing, and a floor hockey rink.
-By the summer of 190, camp registration was up to 900 campers, just in time for the opening of the Huberdome, a new 13 320 square foot indoor facility housing a gym, pool, and stage, donated by the Steinberg family.
+Between 1986 and 1990, upgrades of the facilities included the addition of outdoor tennis courts, waterskiing, and a floor hockey rink.
+By the summer of 1990, camp registration was up to 900 campers, just in time for the opening of the Huberdome, a new 13 320 square foot indoor facility housing a gym, pool, and stage, donated by the Steinberg family.